TaigaDesu/portfolio-2019-master/README.md

 ===

 <h1><b>Portfolio projects</b></h1>
-1. Analysis of CSV data for cycling
+1. Analysis of CSV data for cycling </p>
-2. Data driven prediction models of energy use of appliances in a low-energy house
+2. Data driven prediction models of energy use of appliances in a low-energy house</p>
-3. Manually implementing a k-means clustering algorithim on arbitrary data points
+3. Manually implementing a k-means clustering algorithim on arbitrary data points</p>

 <h2>(Commit History from other repository)</h2>